crypto-case/trikl-poc-v1/README.md

 - We've already created the portfolio for an expert that tracks their [Metamask](https://metamask.io/) wallet in real-time.
 - A copy trader can connect their Metamask wallet and subscribe to the expert trader and choose the amount they want to invest.

+---

+## Getting Started With The Code
+### Setting Front-end
+- Make sure you've react and node installed on your system.
+- clone this github repository in your local directory using: `git clone https://github.com/crypto-case/trikl-poc-v1.git`
+- Inside the front-end directory, install the required files using `npm install or npm i`
+- To start the application use: `npm run start`
+- Your browser should automatically take you to `http://localhost:3000/` where you can host the website

+---

 ### Detailed Example Showing PoC Functions:
 - Crypto Expert
   - **Trados, a crypto expert** earning high returns, shares his portfolio on Trikl